A question I’m often asked is: Is it possible to sell online with WordPress?

 - Checkout – here you configure everything to do with the taking orders and their payment.
 You can enable coupons, or allow guests to checkout without creating an account.
-There are different options for the cart page, checkout page and the terms and conditions.
-You can also control the payments gateways from here.
+There are different options for the cart page, checkout page, and the terms and conditions.
+You can also control the payment gateways from here.

 - Shipping – to keep your customers happy you need to configure your shipping options.
 You need to decide on the types of shipping you will offer and the costs.

 - Accounts – normally a client will create an account when they complete an order.
 There are different registration options such as enabling registration on the checkout page or automatically generating accounts and passwords.